 Gutting works are the precise, selective deconstruction within existing structures: fit-out elements, installations, and non-load-bearing components are removed in a controlled manner so that refurbishment, renovation, or subsequent partial demolition can proceed safely and efficiently.
 The focus is on low-emission methods, source-separated material flows, and the protection of the load-bearing structure.
-Handheld hydraulic technology—such as concrete pulverizers as well as concrete splitters with matching hydraulic power units—enables low-vibration and quiet operations that are particularly in demand indoors, in sensitive environments, and where space is restricted.
+Handheld hydraulic technology – such as concrete pulverizers as well as concrete splitters with matching hydraulic power units – enables low-vibration and quiet operations that are particularly in demand indoors, in sensitive environments, and where space is restricted.
+In addition, careful sequencing and documented interfaces support circular approaches by prioritizing selective dismantling, reuse, and high-quality recycling, while keeping emissions and risks measurably low.

 Gutting works refer to the selective strip-out of interior components and building services up to the load-bearing structure of a building.
 This includes, for example, floor coverings, suspended ceilings, lightweight partitions, windows and doors, service runs, technical building equipment, as well as locally confined concrete and masonry areas.
 The aim is the preparatory exposure for repurposing, renovation, or subsequent concrete demolition and special deconstruction.
 Characteristic features include a clear sequence of investigation, planning, material separation, and documented execution, as well as the use of low-vibration and low-dust methods such as concrete pulverizers, rock wedge splitters, and other hydraulic tools.